1ForeverHD/TopbarPlus/docs/api/icon.md

 ```lua
 icon:set(settingName, value, iconState)
 ```
 Applies a specific setting to an icon.
 All settings can be found [here](https://github.com/1ForeverHD/TopbarPlus/blob/main/src/Icon/Themes/Default.lua).
 If the setting falls under the 'toggleable' category then an iconState can be specified.
-For most scenarios it's recommended instead to apply settings using [themes].
+For most scenarious it's recommended instead to apply settings using [themes].

 ----
 #### get